FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/slow-migration.md

 ## How does a slow migration of auth data work?

 At a high level, a slow migration happens in four phases.
-Each user proceeds through the phases independently of any other.
-Here's how the data flows before any changes are made:
+Each user proceeds through the phases independently of other users.
+Here's how the data flows before any changes to the auth system are made:

 {% plantuml source: _diagrams/learn/expert-advice/identity-basics/slow-migration/auth-before-migration.plantuml, alt: "The user auth process before migration." %}

-Then you'd stand up the new system, connect it to the old system, and route all authentication requests to the new system.
-When the new auth system is in front of the old auth system, the old system consulted the first time a user authenticates:
+In the second phase, you'd stand up the new system, connect it to the old system, and route all authentication requests from applications to the new system.
+When the new auth system proxies the old auth system, the latter is consulted the first time a user authenticates:

 {% plantuml source: _diagrams/learn/expert-advice/identity-basics/slow-migration/auth-during-migration-first-auth.plantuml, alt: "The auth process during an initial authentication in a slow migration." %}

+When this initial login is successful, any user data to be migrated is returned.
+That data is stored in the new system.
+The old system is the system of record for the first login of this user, but not after.

+This migration is also an excellent time to clean user data up as it is transfered to the new system, as long as you can do it quickly; the user is signing in, after all.
+For example, you can convert addresses to a standard format.

+You can also upgrade the user's password.
+If the old system stored the password was as an md5 hash, on migration you can use a more modern hashing algorithm, such as bcrypt.
+Since you have the user's password in plaintext, the normal difficulty of changing a password hash is avoided.

-For subsequent logins, the user's data has been migrated.
-There's no need to consult the old auth system.
-However, it continues to run because there are other users who have not yet performed an initial authentication.
+For subsequent logins, as mentioned, the user's data has been migrated.
+For this user, there's no longer any need to delegate to the old auth system.
+However, it continues to run because there are other users who have not yet logged in, and therefore have not yet been migrated.

+Here's the auth process for a user who has been migrated to the new system:

 {% plantuml source: _diagrams/learn/expert-advice/identity-basics/slow-migration/auth-during-migration-second-auth.plantuml, alt: "The auth process during a subsequent authentication in a slow migration." %}

-After a period of time, most or all user data has been migrated.
-There's no need to consult the old auth system.
-It can be safely shut down.
+After a period of time, most user data has been migrated.
+There's no need to consult the old auth system and it can be safely shut down.

 {% plantuml source: _diagrams/learn/expert-advice/identity-basics/slow-migration/auth-after-migration.plantuml, alt: "The auth process after migration is completed." %}